Career mentors are meaningful work mentors... APPLY NOW

 How often am I supposed to meet with my student protégé?

-You should meet at least 3 times over the 10-12 week period.
-In the fall 2017 pilot some partnerships met once a week in person while others met 3 times by phone.
-Your and your protege's schedules are the biggest barriers to building a partnership.
+Students and mentors meet at least 3 times over the semester.
+In the pilot program some partnerships met once a week in person while others met 3 times by phone.
+Schedules are the biggest barriers to building a mentoring partnership, which is why we embed this first mentoring experience as as a learning opportunity in a course.
 Calendar your mentoring sessions up front and make a commitment with each other to adhere to the agreed upon schedule.

 What if my student is not engaged with the program?

 Notify the vocation and professional development director, Randa Scott email@example.com with any issues that arise.
-In the pilot programs we are studying various factors of mentoring relationships.
-We plan to make adjustments as needed to ensure a successful match and completion of the intended goals of the overall program.
-Your informal feedback and response to program surveys are both important to us.
+In the pilot programs we studied various factors of mentoring relationships and made adjustments as needed to ensure a successful match and completion of the assignment.
+Your informal feedback and responses to program surveys are important to us.

-Yes, I want to be a MW Mentor.
-What are my next steps?
+Yes, I want to be a MW Mentor!
+What is my next step?